pandom79/Unitd/README.md

 Run ```unitctl --help or -h``` to know the usage.<br/>

-*** Note
+### Note
-Thanks to Void linux Team for providing the initialization and finalization scripts.
+Thanks to Void linux Team for providing the initialization and finalization scripts.<br/>
-Another thanks to Leah Neukirchen which provides "zzz" script for the hibernate/suspend management.
+Another thanks to Leah Neukirchen which provides "zzz" script for the hibernate/suspend management.<br/>